omarkad2/charybdis/README.md

             .ifNotExists()
             .execute();
     ```

+### Lightweight Transaction
+Charybdis also handles lightweight transactions in order to prevent race conditions in
+cases where client need to read, then write data when strong consistency is not enough.

 ## Licensing
 Charybdis is licensed under the Apache License, Version 2.0 (the "License");
 you may not use this project except in compliance with the License.